xaviml/controllerx/CONTRIBUTING.md

 cz bump --no-verify
 ```

-`--prerelease` tag can be added to create a pre-release.
+`--prerelease beta` tag can be added to create a pre-release.
+Note that you can also add `--dry-run` to see which version will bump without commiting anything.
 Then, we can directly push the tags:

 ```
 git push origin master --tags